daostack/arc/docs/contracts/VotingMachines/README.md

 Use absolute and relative decision method.

-Allow only YES/NO voting choices (2 choices).
+Currently it allow only YES/NO voting choices (2 choices).

-No abstained allowed.
+Abstaine is not allowed.

 This voting machine is also a UniversalScheme.